particle-iot/docs/src/content/firmware/best-practices/thread-interrupt-safety.md

 you could clear it after read, which causes the clear to be lost.
 Additional, particularly on Gen 4 (RTL872x), it's possible to read a half-written value updated in an ISR, so the bytes are invalid.

+There are methods such as:

+- `store` safely set a value
+- `fetch_add` add to a value
+- `fetch_subtract` to subtract from a value
+- `fetch_and` can be used to get the current value and set it to 0

+In the example below, `std::memory_order_relaxed` is used.
+As Particle devices have only a single processor this is generally sufficient but there are many other options available.

+You can find more information at [std::atomic](https://en.cppreference.com/w/cpp/atomic/atomic) at cppreference.com.

+In some Arduino example code, you may see `volatile` used.
+This prevents caching of values in registers by the C/C++ compiler, but does not prevent issues with concurrent access from an ISR.

 ### Atomic example